ucsb-cs156-w21/demo-spring-react-minimal/README.md

 * Google (for authentication)
 * A postgres database provisioned on Heroku

-All of the setup steps for running the app on localhost and Heroku are described in these  file:
+All of the setup steps for running the app on localhost and Heroku are described in these files:
 * [./docs/SETUP-FULL.md](./docs/SETUP-FULL.md) if it is your first time setting up a Spring/React app with Auth0 and Google
 * [./docs/SETUP-QUICKSTART.md](./docs/SETUP-QUICKSTART.md) if you've done these steps before.

+There is also the option of using Docker, as explained in [./docs/docker.md](./docs/docker.md)

 ## Setting up GitHub Actions (CI/CD, CodeCov)